 - Use your https://www.apple.com/ipad/!
 It will allow you to write, save, color, and whatever!

 - https://remarkable.com I love the paper feel.
 The stylus is so efficient and has an eraser!
-I can upload a PDF and write on it.
+I can upload a PDF and write it down.
 I cannot work without it anymore!

 - I use my camera to capture what inspires me: quotes, images, and videos.